DFE-Digital/education-benchmarking-and-insights/documentation/testing/performance-test-plans/0005_Web-peak-load-test-plan.md

 | `/trust/{identifier}`                          | 37 /s             |
 | `/trust/{identifier}/spending-and-costs`       | 37 /s             |

-*the target throughput is based on the assumed daily user numbers, and 45% of being academy trust users.
+*the target throughput is based on the assumed daily user numbers (of which 45% are academy trust users).

 ## Performance Success Criteria